 When you want to use them, add a little water to your paint brush and skim over the dry paint to make watercolors.

-More Watercolor Paint Information
+More Information on this Watercolor Paint Recipe

 This idea also appeared on Shannon’s blog, Everyday Best and was featured in Body+Soul Magazine May 2010.
 It was inspired by Jackie over at Happy Hooligans who created some beautiful primary colored watercolor paints you need to check out.